-Welcome to the Master of Public Administration (MPA) Program, which is accredited by NASPAA-The Global Standard in Public Service Education.
-The core focus of our program is about developing your public service skills.
-Our dynamic, practical program enhances your general management and administrative qualifications with the option of developing specific expertise in one of our two concentration areas: human resource management or nonprofit administration.
+Welcome to the Department of Public Policy & Administration, home to the Master of Public Administration (accredited by NASPAA-The Global Standard in Public Service Education) and the Doctor of Public Administration degrees.
+The core focus of our programs is helping individuals develop their public service skills.
+Our dynamic, practical programs enhances your general management and administrative qualifications with the option of developing specific expertise in a number of concentration areas, including: human resource management or nonprofit administration.
 At the same time, many of our students have earned graduate certificates in such areas as urban and regional planning.

-Launched in 1979, the program continues to attract and graduate professionals from all types of organizations.
+Beginning as a stand alone graduate program in 1979, the department continues to attract and graduate professionals from all types of organizations.
 As of the 2014-2015 academic year, the program is the proud home of 150 students comprised of emerging and existing public service leaders.
 Whether your career path is in a public, nonprofit or private (e.g., as consultants to governmental organizations or as governmental service providers) setting, our program meets your needs if you are ready to enhance your general management skills and upgrade your expertise in a specific career area.

 Oriented toward emerging and existing public service leaders, our program setting, structure and culture serve individuals who seek to learn alongside working professionals.
 Indeed, an important strength of our program is the caliber and diversity of our student body and, as a result, the quality of peer learning from which you will benefit as a student in our program.